mccloskeybr/moecs/README.md

 #### EntityManager

 As discussed in the Component section, Entities are simply bundles of relevant Components.
-Operations on Entities are done via the `EntityManager`..
+Operations on Entities are done via the `EntityManager`.

 Note: The `EntityManager` is passed directly to defined `System`s.
 Therefore, all Entity-related mutations can only occur in a `System`.